Wells Fargo lifts students up

 The entrepreneurial spirit is strong with students.
 In a 2018 American Institute of CPAs survey, 53% of students from the college graduating classes of 2016 through 2019 expected to start their own business at some point, and even more (70%) said that the freedom of being your own boss is more appealing than the security of working for an employer.

-To help new and growing small businesses, Wells Fargo provides both educational guidance at Wells Fargo Works for Small Business and access to capital through the Diverse Community Capital program, founded in 2016.
+To help new and growing small businesses, Wells Fargo provides both educational guidance at Wells Fargo Works for Small Business and access to capital through the Open for Business Fund.

 Impact Today is a collaboration between Wells Fargo and our employees, customers, suppliers, and communities to create a sustainable tomorrow through action today.
 We want to increase awareness of sustainability practices and issues, improve the sustainability of our supply chain, and support and collaborate with individuals and community nonprofits solving environmental challenges.